vmware/vSphere-machine-learning-extension/website/content/en/docs/vmware-product/bitfusion.md

 Enter VMware vSphere Bitfusion.
 It lets you share GPUs in two ways.
 Bitfusion sets up a pool of GPU servers, and gives GPU access, remotely, across the network, to applications or microservices running on client VMs or containers set up for each piece of software.
 GPUs, over the course of time, can “fly” from one application to another, being allocated and deallocated dynamically whenever an application needs hardware acceleration.
 Bitfusion also partitions GPUs into fractions of arbitrary size (it is the GPU memory that is partitioned), so the GPU can be used concurrently by multiple applications.
 All this raises the utilization and efficiency of the precious GPU resources.

 An inteagrated [VMware vSphere](https://www.vmware.com/products/vsphere.html#resources), Bitfusion delivers the ability to share resources in addition to providing better utilization of existing or new hardware accelerator resources.
-Bitfusion can dynamically share hardware accelerator devices, such as GPUs, across a network.And this technology is for specific use with AI/ML software such as TensorFlow and PyTorch.
+Bitfusion can dynamically share hardware accelerator devices, such as GPUs, across a network.
+And this technology is for specific use with AI/ML software such as *TensorFlow* and *PyTorch*.

 For more information about Bitfusion, please visit [vSphere Bitfusion document page](https://docs.vmware.com/cn/VMware-vSphere-Bitfusion/index.html).